top of page

 During peak season, these pressures intensify.
 One employee leaving can force the rest of the team to absorb the extra workload, which can sometimes trigger a chain reaction.

 For instance, a single resignation can quickly become two or three, and suddenly, an entire chunk of workers has to take on much more work than they can withstand.
-And all of this is happening at the exact moment you need stability.
+All of this is happening at the exact moment you need stability.

 Even if you hire quickly, new staff require training.
 Until they’re fully onboarded, experienced workers carry the load.
 That’s when resentment builds, mistakes creep in, orders get delayed, and negative reviews start stacking up.
-And this all happens while order profiles grow more complex and customer expectations keep tightening.
+This all occurs while order profiles grow more complex and customer expectations keep tightening.

 What is Logistics Automation for 3PLs?

 Logistics automation is using software and intelligent workflows to manage fulfillment activities.
-Instead of getting staff to make constant on-the-spot decisions about, say, which orders to prioritize and which carriers to pick, automation creates a repeatable, predictable structure for these tasks.
+Instead of getting staff to make constant on-the-spot decisions about which orders to prioritize and which carriers to pick, automation creates a repeatable, predictable structure for these tasks.

 In a 3PL environment, logistics automation is usually done through an AI-powered warehouse management system (WMS).